-TestMasters Courses in Barling Arkansas for the LSAT
+TestMasters Barling Arkansas LSAT Prep Courses

 Full Length LSAT Course

-- Eighty classroom hours of instruction
+- Eighty hours of in-class instruction

-- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7500 real LSAT questions
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 8000 total)

 Online LSAT Course

 - More than one hundred hours of LSAT prep videos featuring TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

 - Full access to the LSAT study tools in the TestMasters Online Resource Center—use the Online Resource Center to score LSAT Prep Tests, examine score reports, take psychometric quizzes, watch instructional videos and study written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and receive academic bulletins concerning the LSAT and law school admissions